zeyadAlbadawy/Chat-Applicaiton/README.md

 - [ ] feature to autologin user after signup
 - [ ] UI enhancements: removing unused text views > Toasts and cheese?

+## Live Demo
+- you can check the live demo on this -> https://drive.google.com/file/d/1xTAf7PNT-RBQeRyJYXgEmiMgs2J3JibX/view
 ## Contributors

 Thanks to these wonderful people for their contributions: